viait-team/color_image_svgx/docs/color_quant_in_deep.md

 ## Extract the style for each trace.

 ## Redraw the SVG Chart using d3.js.
 The goal is to best match the original SVG chart.

+# Structureal Refactoring

+Pure structural refactoring SVGXLineChartRefactoring.js

+Add three new classes, and keep the `1SVGXLineChartRendering` as a class controlling the existing workflow.
+The three new classes are, `SVGXLineChartAnalyzer`, `SVGXLineChartDataExtractor`, and `SVGXLineChartNewRendering`.

+Move the existing methods and properties from the current monolithic SVGXLineChartRendering class into the appropriate new class.
+Crucially, when moving these blocks of code, I will preserve them exactly as they are—including every line of code, every comment, all formatting, style, and even whitespace.
+I will not rewrite or alter the internal logic of the existing methods.
+The leaner SVGXLineChartRendering class will act as a facade, orchestrating the calls to the other three new classes to ensure the external behavior remains absolutely identical.
+Any "glue" code required to connect the new classes will be written to meticulously match the existing coding style.

+Here is the proposal:

+1. SVGXLineChartAnalyzer: This class would be the "reverse-engineering" engine.
+It would be responsible for all the logic that inspects the raw SVG to understand its structure.

+- Inputs: Raw SVG element.
+- Responsibilities:
+  - Finding axes, gridlines, ticks, and labels (addLogicalMapping).
+  - Identifying the legend and its items (addLegendInfo).
+  - Detecting and classifying potential data paths and markers.
+- Output: A structured object describing the chart's layout, axis mappings (xlm/ylm), and legend details (including the markerType for each series).

+2. SVGXLineChartDataExtractor: This class would act as the bridge between the visual representation and the logical data.

+- Inputs: The analysis result from the Analyzer and the raw SVG element.
+- Responsibilities:
+  - Iterating through paths associated with each data series.
+  - Using the scanline algorithm (\_extractPointsFromPath) to convert SVG paths into an array of coordinates.
+  - Using the axis mappings (xlm/ylm) to transform those visual coordinates into logical data points.
+- Output: A clean, structured dataset (e.g., an array of series objects, each with its data points, style, and marker type).

+3. SVGXLineChartNewRendering: This would be a new, much leaner class that replaces the current one.
+Its sole responsibility would be to draw a chart.

+Inputs: The structured data from the SVGXLineChartDataExtractor.

+- Responsibilities:
+  - Using D3.js to render axes, lines, and markers.
+  - Output: A new, clean SVG chart rendered into a specified container.